General Election 2025 Resources

 4) Does your state require voters to show ID when voting in-person?
 If so, what type of identification is acceptable?

-5) Republican presidential candidate Donald Trump supports a return to same day in-person voting with the use of paper ballots, where the voter must show ID/proof of citizenship to cast his/her ballot.
-Democratic presidential candidate Kamala Harris supports all the methods used today: mail in voting, early in-person voting, online voting – and opposes requiring voters to show ID to vote.
-With which candidate do you agree?
+5) Republicans support a return to same day in-person voting (with at most one week of early in-person voting), using paper ballots, where the voter must show photo ID to cast his/her ballot.
+Democrats support all the methods used today: mail in voting, early in-person voting, online voting – and opposes requiring voters to show ID to vote.
+With which methods do you agree?
 Ask a parent and a grandparent the same question.
 Discuss your answers.

 6) Look for the sample ballot provided on your state election website.
 Name the candidates running for federal, state and local office in your state/county/city.
 Include party affiliation and office for which each candidate is running.